-As hosts of the National LGPS Frameworks we are also pleased to continue to support and develop a successful collaboration facilitating efficient, timely access to professional services for Pools and Funds across the LGPS.
+As hosts of the National LGPS Frameworks we are also pleased to continue to support and develop this national LGPS collaboration facilitating efficient, timely access to professional services for Pools and Funds across the LGPS.

 May I take this opportunity to record my sincere thanks at the end of an extraordinary year to all my colleagues on Pension Committee, to Alan Waters the Vice-Chairman, to the Pensions Oversight Board and to our external advisors for their commitment and support over the last year.
-We are also most grateful to our employers who have worked so closely with us through the pandemic and who we will continue to work alongside as we roll out new and improved ways of working.
+We are also most grateful to our employers who have worked so closely with us through the pandemic and with the roll out of new and improved ways of working.